 Although there is no zoo in Krabi, there are plenty of opportunities to learn about and meet some of the local wildlife.
 The government-owned “outdoor aquarium” in Ao Nam Mao is an ongoing project to protect endangered marine species.
 Visitors can see a variety of (harmless) sharks, turtles and, yes, “Nemos” (anemone fish), in tanks and in sectioned salt water pools where they are bred and then released back into the sea.

 A local favourite near Ao Nang, known as “Catfish farm”, is a great place to learn about local plants and trees with their mini botanic garden, replete with tarantulas, butterflies and even some crocodiles, as well as the famous giant catfish that squirm and writhe impressively when food is thrown to them.
 Note: the farm sustained considerable damage during the 2011 floods and has not yet been fully rebuilt, though it is still open to the public.And no trip to Thailand would be complete without an encounter with the country’s national symbol, the elephant.
-Several elephant camps can be found around the province and all adhere to ethical standards in the treatment of the animals.
+Several elephant camps can be found around the province and most adhere to ethical standards in the treatment of the animals.
 The best (in terms of scenery on the trek itself) are Huay Toh Safari, near the Phanom Bencha National Park, or Phu Naka, off the road to Klong Muang.
 All camps offer free pick-up from the tourist areas when you book.

 Aside from lolling on the beach with their gadgets, older children and teenagers may enjoy the challenge of rock climbing in Railay or kayaking, especially in the areas with caves (Bor Thor is a good one).
 There is also a new go-kart track on the way to Krabi Town (Sai Thai village) that allows over 12s to drive solo, and which is conveniently located in front of a jungle paintball park, for those who wish to up the ante in sibling rivalry!